svenmalvik/svenmalvik.com/_posts/2020-05-09-azure-appconfiguration.md

 ## Conclusion

 Azure App Configuration complements Azure Key Vault by managing its configuration easier.
-A good example is comparing two settings across multiple environments as in the example below where we store the hostName of our Azure Container Registry for test and production.
+A good example is by comparing settings across multiple environments as in the example below where we store the hostName of our Azure Container Registry for test and production.

 ![Comparing configurations in Azure App Configuration](https://cdn.svenmalvik.com/images/azure-appconfiguration-7.png)*Comparing configurations in Azure App Configuration*